sindhureddyyadulla/sindhureddyyadulla/README.md

 ## 💼 Professional Experience

 - 👩‍🏫 **Teaching Assistant at UNT** – Delivering lectures, lab activities, and mentoring students in DSA
-- 🔍 **Research Assistant at UNT Lawful Computing Lab** – Optimized ElasticSearch performance over 30M+ records
+- 🔍 **Research Assistant at UNT(Lawful Computing Lab)** – Optimized ElasticSearch performance over 30M+ records
-- 💼 **Program Analyst at Cognizant** – Developed and maintained desktop and backend applications using Java
+- 💼 **Program Analyst at Cognizant** – Developed and maintained desktop and backend applications using Java,SQL.
 - 💻 **Java Developer Intern at Cognizant** – Built secure Spring Boot apps with API integration and user management
 - ☁️ **AWS Cloud Intern at AICTE** – Deployed full-stack websites on AWS using EC2, S3, RDS, and Lambda